It's been weeks now, Sherlock. When are you coming back?

 Gently, he touched the violin's smooth, polished wood, and tried drawing the bow across its strings, but he couldn't coax music from it the way Sherlock could.
 It would be useless to him, not to mention that with his luck it would probably turn out to be a priceless Holmes family heirloom, and Mycroft would send someone to break his kneecaps and take it back.
 But Mycroft hadn't said anything was out of bounds, and he wanted this.
 He could see the rubbed places on the neck where Sherlock's hands had been, a partial fingerprint in the varnish, a trace of oil on the chin rest.
 It was the only object on earth that still held an impression of Sherlock's living, unbroken body, and as such, the closest thing to Sherlock himself.

 He bit his lip.
-Years in the military had taught him to act quickly or be killed, and even when Sherlock had invited him along on their first outing, he'd made up his mind to go on the instant.
+Years in the military had taught him to act quickly or be killed; even when Sherlock had invited him along on their first outing, he'd made up his mind to go on the instant.
 Indecision was not a feeling he was used to, and he didn't like it.
 Before he could waver any more, he snapped open the violin case, laid the instrument in its plush nest, tucked the bow into the slot inside the lid, and closed the latches again with a smart double click.
-He carried the case into his own bedroom and slid it under the neatly made bed, where he could get to it easily, and then he pulled his phone out of his pocket and sent another text.
+He carried the case into his own bedroom and slid it under the neatly made bed, where he could get to it easily, and then he pulled his phone out of his pocket and tapped at the buttons.

 I've got your violin.
 I'll keep it safe for you.

-In the kitchen, Sherlock's phone bleeped with the incoming message--a tiny, faraway sound-- and in a café three streets over, Sherlock watched the words scroll up on his laptop screen and smiled a little.
+In the kitchen, Sherlock's phone bleeped with the incoming message--a tiny, faraway sound-- and in a café in the next road over, Sherlock watched the words scroll up on his laptop screen and smiled a little.

 "I know you will," he said.